jamestlalocPDX/beep-boop/README.md

 ## **Setup/Installation**

-1. Step one: Clone this repository.
+1. Step one: Open up your terminal.
-2. Step two: Open the repository.
+2. Step two: Navigate to the desired directory in which you want to clone this repository.
-3. Step three: Open the html file in your browser.
+3. Step three: Use `git clone https://github.com/jonathancarlos21/beep-boop` to clone this repository.
-4. Step four: Select answer to the questionaire.
+4. Step four: Open the repository.
-5. Step five: click "Find you language!"
+5. Step five: Drag the html file into your broswer.
+6. Step six: Enter a number into the text-field.
+7. Step seven: Click "Beep-Boop!"

 ## **Known Bugs**

-This website and quesstionaire is only capable of evaluating a few different combinations.
+This program has not been able to display the value for the user's number, only the numbers and exceptions before the given number.

 ## **Support and contact details**